Beth Shapiro: Early life and education

-Career and research
+Career

-Shapiro was appointed a Wellcome Trust Research Fellow at the University of Oxford in 2004.
-The same year she was appointed director of the Henry Wellcome Biomolecules Centre at Oxford, a position she held until 2007.
+In 2004, Shapiro was appointed a Wellcome Trust Research Fellow at the University of Oxford and director of the Henry Wellcome Biomolecules Centre at Oxford, a position she held until 2007.
 In 2006, she was awarded a Royal Society University Research Fellowship.
 While at the Biomolecules Centre, Shapiro carried out mitochondrial DNA analysis of the dodo.

-Shapiro's research on ecology has been published in leading journals including Molecular Biology and Evolution, PLOS Biology, Science and Nature.
-In 2007, she was named by Smithsonian Magazine as one of 37 young American innovators under the age of 36.
+Shapiro's research on ecology has been published in journals including Molecular Biology and Evolution, PLOS Biology, Science, and Nature.
+In 2007, she was named by Smithsonian magazine as one of 37 young American innovators under the age of 36.

+In 2024, Shapiro was appointed as chief science officer of Colossal Biosciences to help the company meet its de-extinction and species preservation goals.
+In the same year, Shapiro received backlash and become a target of fan activism and trolling from fans of the Jurassic Park media franchise for stating dinosaur de-extinction is impossible, or at least not possible in the way it is commonly depicted in science fiction.

+In 2025, Colossal announced that they had created woolly mice as part of the process of bringing back mammoths.
+When this was dismissed by philosopher Craig Callender as "a stunt", Shapiro replied, "Some people argue that our whole company is a stunt ...
+Gene editing could be used to help species become resistant to disease, to restore missing genetic variation or to correct gene sequences that lead to genetic disease but have become fixed in that population."

+In 2025, Colossal claimed that it had resurrected the dire wolf which was disputed by the science community.
+As part of the project, Colossal also said it cloned several red wolves, an American species of wolves considered to be one of the most endangered wolves in the world.
+Shapiro said they hoped the rebirth of the dire wolves would bring attention and get people excited over the idea of using biotechnology to support conservation efforts.

+She is an elected member of the National Academy of Sciences.

 Publications

-Her peer reviewed publications in scientific journals and books include:
+Shapiro's peer reviewed publications in scientific journals and books include: